 Angelos is Chairman of the Australia Day Council of NSW, Chair of the Centre for Media History at Macquarie University, Pro-Chancellor (Sydney) for Charles Sturt University, Deputy Chair of the Walkley Advisory Board, a Director of the Victor Chang Cardiac Research Institute and Australian Subscription Television and Radio Association (ASTRA) and is a graduate member of the Australian Institute of Company Directors.
 He’s been awarded an Honorary Doctorate by Charles Sturt University.

-He is married to Rebecca and has four children; Libby, Amy, Max and Leo. @Frangopoulos
+He is married to Rebecca and has four children; Libby, Amy, Max, Leo and Lottie. @Frangopoulos

 Lenore Taylor — Deputy Chair

 Lenore Taylor is Guardian Australia’s editor.
 During almost three decades of political reporting, she won two Walkley awards and twice won the Paul Lyneham award for excellence in press gallery journalism.
 She was the Australian Financial Review’s Europe correspondent in the early 2000s.
 She co-authored a book, Shitstorm, on the Rudd government’s response to the global economic crisis.